 There are also traveling group pages to join where you can seek advice from rad tech professionals and read stories from experienced travelers.

-You should also do additional research about the exam itself to fully understand it and know the amount of questions that are ahead of you.
+You should also do additional research about the exam itself to fully understand it and know the number of questions that are ahead of you.
 To go further, review the exam content specifications for your discipline as a guide to help prepare for your exam.

-"Go through the study guide page by page, read it, answer the questions, and mark the ones you got wrong," said recent graduate.
+"Go through the study guide page by page, read it, answer the questions, and mark the ones you got wrong," said a recent graduate.
 "Then, go look for what the right answer is and why.
 Take the pre-tests and then do the same thing for those wrong answers."

 Additionally, start early and allow for plenty of time to apply for and receive the certification.
 Since most of these states take several weeks to process, start to submit licensing applications and fees about six weeks before you complete your current travel job.
 That way, you won’t have to stress about being unemployed or unlicensed when an opportunity arises.

-“Sometimes the order in which you get your licenses can be advantageous since a lot of states require physical verification on licenses before they’re granted, so the less licenses you have to verify, the better,” said Hanneman.
+“Sometimes the order in which you get your licenses can be advantageous since a lot of states require physical verification on licenses before they’re granted, so the fewer licenses you have to verify, the better,” said Hanneman.

-Another way to get ahead of the licensing game is to have all of your necessary documentation ready to share—these include diploma, transcripts, marriage licenses, and more.
+Another way to get ahead of the licensing game is to have all of your necessary documentation ready to share—these include diplomas, transcripts, marriage licenses, and more.
 It’s a good idea to get multiple copies of these items so you have them prepared in advance.
 Also, be sure to take your time and be thorough—double-check you’re filling out the right form, dating it correctly, etc.

 Lastly, complete your Fusion Marketplace profile so you can upload your required documents into your personal account and streamline your job search and application process.
 Connect with recruiters from multiple healthcare staffing agencies and gain access to top-tier travel opportunities.

-Fusion Marketplace for rad techs
+Fusion Marketplace for Radiologic Technology Jobs

-Not only does Fusion Marketplace make it easy on you to find rad tech jobs, Marketplace also gives you the transparency you deserve so you can compare staffing agencies, healthcare facilities, benefits, job hours, and more.
+Not only does Fusion Marketplace make it easy for you to find rad tech jobs, but Marketplace also gives you the transparency you deserve so you can compare staffing agencies, healthcare facilities, benefits, job hours, and more.
 Find exactly what you’re looking for with Fusion Marketplace and quickly apply for rad tech opportunities using your traveler profile.

-There is a plethora of rad tech travel jobs available across the country—the dilemma is a handful of states make it difficult for rad techs to get licensed and/or certified.
+There are a plethora of rad tech travel jobs available across the country—the dilemma is a handful of states make it difficult for rad techs to get licensed and/or certified.
 As the demand for radiologic technologists grows, more and more traveling rad techs will be needed in those tough licensing locations.

-The need for traveling radiologic techs is expands across the country.
+The need for traveling radiologic techs is expanding across the country.
 In fact, the profession is expected to grow 7 percent between 2019 and 2029, which is faster than the average career growth, according to the U.S. Bureau of Labor Statistics.
 As more rad tech job opportunities appear nationwide, start applying ahead of time so you have ample wiggle room between assignments.

 Fusion Marketplace makes it easy for you to know what certifications and licenses are required for your specific healthcare field, plus gives you full access and control over your travel career.
 Save your credentials in your traveler profile and apply to rad tech jobs across the country with a simple click.